pulumi/pulumi-aws-apigateway/sdk/python/README.md

 # Pulumi AWS API Gateway Component

 Easily create AWS API Gateway Rest APIs using Pulumi.
-This component exposes the Crosswalk for AWS functionality documented at https://www.pulumi.com/docs/guides/crosswalk/aws/api-gateway/ as a multi-language Pulumi Package availble in all Pulumi languages.
+This component exposes the Crosswalk for AWS functionality documented at https://www.pulumi.com/docs/guides/crosswalk/aws/api-gateway/ as a multi-language Pulumi Package available in all Pulumi languages.

 > Note: This package is not yet published to package managers, so SDKs must be bulilt and installed locally.